gregschmit/rails-rest-framework/guide/02_routers/index.md

 Only path parameters drive this, so a client can't forge scoping via the query string.

-Each parent is looked up through **its own controller's `get_recordset`** (the sibling controller found by model, the same discovery used for association fields), so a parent the current user can't reach simply isn't found — access scoping is enforced at every level, existence-hiding style.
-This requires the parent controller's `get_recordset` to be derivable from the request (the usual `current_user`); set `scope_nested_through_controllers = false` to look parents up directly on the model instead.
+Each parent is looked up through **its own controller's `get_recordset`** (the sibling controller found by model, the same discovery used for association fields) when one exists, so a parent the current user can't reach simply isn't found — access scoping is enforced at every level, existence-hiding style.
+When no sibling controller is found, the parent is looked up directly on the model.

-Override `get_recordset` to take full control, or set `scope_nested_by_parent = false` to disable the auto-scoping entirely.
+Override `get_recordset` to take full control of the scope (including disabling the parent auto-scoping entirely).

 ## Non-model Routing